Full Small Animal Cataract Service

 Unilateral cataract surgery (one eye): £2800-£3200* incl VAT.

-*The first 4 post-operative checks are included (not if seen out of hours), starting from the day after surgery.
+*The first 4 post-operative checks are included (if seen during standard opening hours), starting from the day after surgery.
 Checks up to and including 6 months are charged at £43.44 incl VAT.
 Ongoing drugs or further procedures are not included and charged as required.
 The cataract cases are usually seen every 6-12 months for life once up and running and these checks are charged at normal re-check prices which are £102.61.

 Some Recent Small Animal Cataract Cases Seen